Radiologist Salaries in Australia

 - Enjoying an excellent work-life balance, including a 43-hour working week, with five of those hours assigned for teaching, research or management duties.

 - Choosing from a rich pool of jobs in city and rural locations.

 In addition, a radiologist in the country has access to some of the latest advances in medical work tools and equipment and conducive work environments.

-Radiologists are also in very high demand in Nеw Zealand.
-Remuneration for Radiologists and other medical professionals is set by the Government.
+Radiology Specialists are also in very high demand in Nеw Zealand.
+Radiologist Salaries and other medical professional’s salaries are set by the Government.
 Salaries are allocated by a “step” system following a salary structure across the spectrum of training and work experience: